 Canadian lighting designer D.M.
 Wood made her Royal Opera debut in 2011 on Anna Nicole, directed by Richard Jones, in a co-credit with Mimi Jordan Sherin.
-She returned to The Royal Opera to create the lighting design for Il trittico, directed by Jones, and for the world premiere of 4.48 Psychosis.
+She has since returned to The Royal Opera to create the lighting design for Il trittico, directed by Jones, and for the world premiere of 4.48 Psychosis.

 Wood’s theatre credits include productions for Young Vic, Contemporary American Theater Festival, Public Theater, New York, Philadelphia Theater Company and American Repertory Theater.